janvrany/janvrany.github.io/content/posts/2016-10-06-first-post.md

 published: true
 ---

 I'm interested in many things.
-I have many ideas, all of them seems cool initially but as soon as I try to explain them, most of them turn out to be rubbish.
+I have many ideas, all of them seem cool initially but as soon as I try to explain them, most of them turn out to be rubbish.